List of As Told by Ginger characters: Dr. David Dave

 Dr. David Dave is 40 years old.
 Although not an official Foutley, Dr. Dave and Lois were married in the series finale.
 He had worked very closely with Lois at the hospital since the beginning of the series.
 Over the course of the show, there were numerous hints of him having a crush on Lois.
 He proposed in About Face.
-His mother, 64 years old, does not approve of their relationship and in The Wedding Frame hired someone to sabotage it, but was stopped and the wedding went on as planned.
+His mother, who is 64 years old, does not approve of their relationship and in The Wedding Frame hired someone to sabotage it, but was stopped and the wedding went on as planned.
 He and Lois are last seen years later at a reading of his stepdaughter Ginger's latest book.